fommil/fpmortals/manuscript/under-review.md

   result: OptionT[Future, Int] = OptionT(Future(<not completed>))
 ~~~~~~~~

-It's gotten messy again, but it's better than writing nested `flatMap`
+It is messy again, but it's better than writing nested `flatMap` and
-and `map` by hand.
-We can clean this up with a DSL that handles all
+`map` by hand.
+We can clean it up with a DSL that handles all the
-the required conversions into `OptionT[Future, _]`
+required conversions into `OptionT[Future, _]`

 {lang="text"}
 ~~~~~~~~